-If you are living with diabetes or have been diagnosed with pre-diabetes, you know that good nutrition is perhaps one of the most important factors in achieving good health.
-The foods that you choose to eat, as well as being physically active and taking medications, if recommend, can make a big difference in your daily health.1
+Diabetes is on the rise across the globe.
+Worldwide estimates indicate 1 in 11 adults were living with diabetes (425 million) in 2017, 10 million more than in 2015.1 If you are living with diabetes or have been diagnosed with pre-diabetes, you know good nutrition is perhaps one of the most important factors in achieving good health.
+The foods you choose to eat, being physically active, maintaining a normal body weight and taking medications, if recommended, can make a big difference in your daily health.2

 There is no such thing as a one-size-fits-all “diabetic diet.”2 In fact, it is essentially the same balanced and healthy eating plan that everyone, whether or not they have diabetes, should follow.
-But if you do have diabetes, then managing the amount, quality and timing of the foods you eat and beverages you drink –particularly those containing carbohydrates – becomes even more important.
+But if you do have diabetes, then managing the amount, quality and timing of the foods you eat and beverages you drink – particularly those containing carbohydrates – becomes even more important.
+Managing your blood sugar will be easier if you avoid or limit added sugars.2,3 If you are overweight, it is important to eat fewer calories and increase your physical activity.2,3

 Sweetening with Stevia